Technical Overview

 • External cloud control-path concerns

-Cloud-based aggregation and archival are planned as optional, non-essential extensions, informed by pilot feedback.
+Cloud-based aggregation and archival are planned as optional, non-essential extensions, informed by pilot feedback and explicit customer requirements.

 Integration model